 Originally, all vertices and edges in the input graph are colored with the standard black outline.
 As the visualization goes on, the color light blue will be used to denote covered edges and the color orange on edge will be used to show traversed edges.

-There are two different sources for specifying an input graph:
+There are two different ways to specify an input graph:

 Bruteforce: It tries all possible 2^V subsets of vertices.
-In every iteration, it checks whether the currently selected subset of vertices is a valid vertex cover by iterating over all E edges and checking whether there is any edge that is not covered by the vertices in the currently selected subset.
+In every iteration, it checks whether the currently selected subset of vertices is a valid vertex cover by iterating over all E edges in O(E) and checking whether all edges are covered by the vertices in the currently selected subset.
 This bruteforce algorithm keeps the smallest size of the valid vertex cover as the answer.

 This bruteforce algorithm is available in both weighted and unweighted version.